yardnsm/.config/README.md

 ## TO-DO:
 - [ ] Improve README, update pictures
+- [ ] Internet is slow.
+Add a script to automate rebooting of the router.
 - [ ] Add an update task (software updates for mac, homebrew, npm..)
 - [ ] Add indicator for background processes in the prompt
 - [ ] Add a log creation?